-The National Museum of African American History and Culture is the 19th Smithsonian museum and the last to be constructed on the National Mall.
-SM&W has been involved since the inception of the project in 2008, when we assisted in the development of the program of requirements for the facility.
+Shen Milsom & Wilke provided consulting services in acoustics, audiovisual and information technology infrastructure for the nineteenth Smithsonian museum and the last to be constructed on the National Mall.
+SM&W was involved with the historic museum since the project’s inception in 2008, where we assisted with the program of requirements for the facility.

-2017 American Alliance of Museums Honors National Museum of African American History and Culture With Chair’s Leadership Award
+- 2017 American Alliance of Museums Honors National Museum of African American History and Culture With Chair’s Leadership Award